 Bare Root Hedging

-Bare Root Hedging plants are generally deciduous hedging plants and are available from late autumn through to early spring depending on the type of plant and the season.
+You will bem mainly limited to the deciduous hedging plants that are available from late autumn through to early spring depending on the type of plant and the season.

-Bare root hedging is used because it is cheaper (easier) to produce than evergreen hedging plants.
-Bare root hedging plants should be planted immediately they are delivered to ensure maximum survival.
+However they should be planted immediately they are delivered to ensure maximum survival.
 We recommend preparing for planting before purchase and delivery.

 Bare root hedging plants include both deciduous species semi deciduous species such as :